ONSdigital/dp-document-db/README.md

     ./install.sh
     ```
     This will stop and clean up any existing running containers, build and start new containers using the latest
     binaries version using docker-compose.
-To check the app logs run `docker logs -f <container_name>`
+To check the app logs run `docker logs -f <container_name>`.
+Exit SSH session.

-4) Assuming everything has been installed & configured correctly you should now be able run the demo app:
+4) Assuming everything has been installed & configured correctly you should now be able run the demo app.
+From the project root dir locally run:
    ```
    make example
    ```
-   This POST a new recipe to the recipe API (which is now against DocumentDB) & then send a GET request to retrieve it
+   This will POST a new recipe request to the recipe API (which is now running against DocumentDB) & then send a GET request to retrieve it
    by ID and pretty print the response JSON in the console.
 You should see output similar to:

    ```bash